Learning Outcomes

 • For extracting data from encapsulated types (e.g. by passing identity into map).

-• The above scenarios are also indicative of a useful way to test such higher-order functions, broadly: “does passing the identity operator really give us back what we started with?”.
+• The above scenarios are also indicative of a useful way to test such higher-order functionsA function that takes other functions as arguments or returns a function as its result. , broadly: “does passing the identity operator really give us back what we started with?”.

 K-Combinator